Riki-Imai/Stock-Market/README.md

 During the training phase, we can experiment with various hyperparameters, such as the number of layers in the LSTM network, the number of hidden units, and the dropout rate.
 Tuning these hyperparameters might help us achieve better prediction results.

+We currently use hyperparameters as below.
+Additionally, we can explore other optimization techniques, such as learning rate schedules and weight initialization methods, to further improve the model's performance.

 <table>
 	<tbody>
 		<tr>